xojo/XojoWars/README.md

 # XojoWars: XDC 2015 Game Contest #

+XojoWars is a space battle between 4 or more ships that you program.
+Your ship fights against other ships in a series of battles.
+You score is the number of ships you hit minus the number of times you get hit.
+The ships with the top 4 scores play a championship round after all the battles are completed.

 ### To Play ###
+1. Use Xojo 2015 Release 2!
 1. Implement ShipInterface
 1. Add an instance to MainWindow.CreatePlayers